-- A student is deemed to have passed and acquired the corresponding credits in a particular course if s/he obtains any one of the following grades: "O", "A+", 'A', 'B+', 'B', C. - 'SA' denotes shortage of attendance (as per clause 10.2.2) and hence prevention from writing the end semester examinations.
-'SA' will appear only in the result sheet - 'U' denotes that the student has failed to pass in that course.
+- A student is deemed to have passed and acquired the corresponding credits in a particular course if s/he obtains any one of the following grades: "O", "A+", 'A', 'B+', 'B', C. - 'SA' denotes shortage of attendance (as per clause 10.2.2) and hence prevention from

+Clause Version 1.6 (MBA) Version 21 (MBA) writing the end semester examinations.
+'SA' will appear only in the result sheet. - 'U' denotes that the student has failed to pass in that course.
 'WD' denotes withdrawal from the exam for the particular course.
 The grades U and WD will figure both in Marks Sheet as well as in Result Sheet. both cases, the student has to appear for the End Semester Examinations.
 CAM has to be earned for 'SA' category only.
-If the grade WD is given to course, the attendance requirement need not be satisfied. - If the grade U is given to a course (theory / practical / integrated), the attendance requirement need not be satisfied, but has to appear for the end semester examination and fulfill the norms specified in Clause 11 to

-Clause Version 1.6 (PG) Version 21 (PG) The mradas O , A+, A, B+, B obtained for the - earn a pass in the respective course. - If the grade U is given to EEC (Employability Enhancement Course) (except Project Work), which are evaluated only through internal assessment, the student shall register for the course again in the subsequent semester, fulfill the passing requirements to earn pass in the course.
+If the grade WD is given to course, the attendance requirement need not be satisfied. - If the grade U is given to a course (theory / practical / integrated), the attendance requirement need not be satisfied, but has to appear for the end semester examination and fulfill the norms specified in Clause 11 to earn a pass in the respective course. - If the grade U is given to EEC (Employability Enhancement Course) (except Project Work), which are evaluated only through internal assessment, the student shall register for the course again in the subsequent semester, fulfill the passing requirements to earn pass in the course.
 However, attendance requirement need not be satisfied.
-The grades O, A+, A, B+, B, C obtained for the one credit 17.2 one c under Cours redit cou the title ses for w 'se shall figure in the Mark sheet 'Value Added Courses'.
-The hich the grades are RA, SA will he mark sheet COU Ad course shall figure in the Mark sheet under the title 'Value Added Courses'.
-The Courses for which the grades are U, SA will not figure in the mark sheet Table 13 - Classificatio n of Degree S. No .
-Class Awar ded First class with distinc tion a) Should have passed the examination in all the courses of all the eight semesters (6 semesters in the case of Lateral Entry) in the student's First Appearance within Five years (Four years in the case of Lateral Entry).
-Withdrawal from examination (clause 13) will not be considered as an appearance. b) Should have secured a CGPA of not less than 8.50 S 5.No Class Awarded First class with distinction a) b) c) Criteria Should have passed the examination in all the courses of all the eight semesters (6 semesters in the case of Lateral Entry) in the student's First Appearance within Five years (Four years in the case of Lateral Entry).
-Withdrawal from examination (clause 13) will not be considered as an appearance.
-Should have secured a CGPA of not less than 8.50 One year authorised break of study (if availed of) is included in the five years (four years in the case of lateral entry) for award of First Class with Distinction.
-Should NOT have been prevented from
+17.3 The grades O, A+, A, B+, B obtained for the one credit course shall figure in the Mark sheet under the title 'Value Added Courses'.
+The Courses for which the grades are RA, SA will not figure in the mark sheet The grades O, A+, A, B+, B, C obtained for the one credit course shall figure in the Mark sheet under the title 'Value Added Courses'.
+The Courses for which the grades are U, SA will not figure in the mark sheet

+Clause Version 1.6 (MBA) Version 21 (MBA) S.No.
+Class Awarded Criteria S.No.
+Class Awarded Criteria Table 13 - Classification of Degree 1 First class with distinction a) Should have passed the examination in all the courses of all the eight semesters (6 semesters in the case of Lateral Entry) in the student's First Appearance within Five years (Four years in the case of Lateral Entry).
+Withdrawal from examination (clause 13) will not be considered as an appearance. b) Should have secured a CGPA of not less than 8.50 c) One year authorised break of study (if availed of) is included in the five years (four years in the case of lateral entry) for award of First Class with Distinction. d) Should NOT have been prevented from writing 1 First class with distinction a) Should have passed the examination in all the courses of all the eight semesters (6 semesters in the case of Lateral Entry) in the student's First Appearance within Five years (Four years in the case of Lateral Entry).
+Withdrawal from examination (clause 13) will not be considered as an appearance. b) Should have secured a CGPA of not less than 8.50 c) One year authorised break of study (if availed of) is included in the five years (four years in the case of lateral entry) for award of First Class with Distinction. d) Should NOT have been prevented from writing